9 Health Benefits of Ginseng Root

 7. Good for Cancer Protection

 Cancer rates increase as people as people get older and aging is also affected by inflammation.
-Also extra weight on body increases chance of getting cancer.
-In fact cancer is now being called type 5 diabetes.
-Actually I am just kidding with that one.
-There is a book out called Type 4 Diabetes.
+Also extra weight on the body increases the chances of getting cancer.

 8. Helps with ED (Erectile Dysfunction)

-A 2002 Korean study showed that 60 percent of men who took ginseng noticed an improvement in their symptoms of erectile dysfuntion.
+A 2002 Korean study showed that 60 percent of men who took ginseng noticed an improvement in their symptoms of erectile dysfunction.

 9. Ginseng Increases Immune System Strength